 For another thing, you can only have one LinkedIn profile, but you can (and should) have several resumes, customized for each of the employers you’re targeting, based on what makes you a good fit for them.

-A LinkedIn profile needs to be somewhat more generic, like a “kitchen sink” resume, so it will appeal to a wider audience than just one employer.
+A LinkedIn profile needs to be somewhat more generic so it will appeal to a wider audience than just one employer.
 Obviously, you can’t customize your LinkedIn profile for each target company, but you can indicate your job-type and industry preference.

 Your resume shines when you’re actively networking your way into the companies you’re targeting.
 To hit home with people, you’ll customize your resume (as much as possible) for each target company, and send it to select people at, or associated with, each company.

 3 Other Reasons a LinkedIn Profile Alone Won’t Do . . .
-You Still Need a Resume
+You Still Need an Executive Resume

 Resume Database/Applicant Tracking System (ATS)